 Although the benefits of successful knee replacement surgery are excellent, you as the patient have a duty to care for your new artificial knee by avoiding movements that will stress or damage its components.
 If this care is taken, your efforts should be rewarded for years to come.

-Please find below information on the knee arthroplasty procedure, what to expect prior to and during surgery as well as post knee arthroplasty recovery information.
+Please find below detailed information on the knee arthroplasty procedure, what can be expected pre-surgery, during surgery and the post-surgery recovery process.